 - 3. Select the Keystone function.

-Use the SELECT

-button to select

-"Keystone adjustment".

-- 4. Correct the vertical distortion.
+Use the SELECT ⊗ button to select "Keystone adjustment". - 4.
+Correct the vertical distortion.

-Use the SELECT $\odot$ or $\odot$ button to correct the vertical keystone distortion.
+Use the SELECT $\otimes$ or $\otimes$ button to correct the vertical keystone distortion.

 NOTE: The Keystone correction feature can cause an image to be slightly blurred because the correction is made electronically.